-Korean Short Competition comprises 18 films (15 narrative drama, 2 animations and 1 documentary), with a noticeably wider spectrum of styles and themes present than in last year's competition.
+Korean Short Competition comprises 18 films with a noticeably wider spectrum of styles and themes present than in last year's competition.
 Fewer entries talked about the nation's division/reunification issue, with the majority of films focusing on ironic social situations we encounter everyday.

 With socio-economic inequality being the prevailing theme, we witnessed, to our dismay, scene after scene of poverty across many films.
 It was particularly painful to be reminded of how poverty is being transmitted from one generation to the next.
 The stark realities facing the underprivileged are vividly portrayed: kids worry about losing their home (Our House), a woman undertakes the job that belonged to her deceased mom (The Dog Days), a teen is left in a strange environment (Hide and Seek), a boy can only be the goalkeeper (Goalkeeper), and a young delivery driver can't stop working even when his parents die (Goodtime).
 If this sounds all too grim though, you can always turn to Alien, Run!
 Courier or Pick-Up for a glimmer of hope.